manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 	1. **Exit from root**

-		To logout from root (or any current user) and to go back to the previous user:
+		To log out from root (or any current user) and to go back to the previous user:

 		 - type *`exit`*